Modern life is a busy affair and sometimes, a short story offers the perfect form. Escape with these groundbreaking works, both classic and modern.

-John O'Hara is an underrated writer, and he knew it - spending a lot of his time complaining about being overlooked in favour of contemporaries like Hemingway and Fitzgerald.
+John O'Hara was an underrated writer and he knew it, since he spent a lot of his time complaining about being overlooked in favour of contemporaries such as Hemingway and Fitzgerald.
 But don't let that hold you back from his stories, and this one in particular, which are bingeworthy chronicles of American life in his era.

 If you found a co-worker's locked diary, would you crack it open and start reading or would you ignore it, leaving it exactly as found?
 Thus lies the conundrum at the heart of this story, which reads almost like a cautionary tale or dark fairytale on modern day office gossip culture.

 First published in The Atlantic in 1977, ‘Trilobites’ is a visceral snapshot of Appalachian life.
-For a debut, it's a truly astonishing piece of writing, raw – yes – but also a compassionate portrayal of the people involved.
+For a debut, it's a truly astonishing piece of writing and a raw yet compassionate portrayal of the people involved.

 A woman sits at home, agonising over a late phone call from a man – and wonders whether she should call him instead.
 It might have been written in 1928. but this short story still feels like one of the most relatable things ever written about dating.

-This one's more of a novella than a short story but it'd be foolish to leave out this seminal piece of writing which shows how far we've come in our thinking on women's mental health, and perhaps how far we still need to go.
+This one's more of a novella than a short story but it'd be foolish to leave out this seminal piece of writing.
+It shows just how far we've come in our thinking on women's mental health and, perhaps, how far we still need to go.